datasets/co2-ppm-daily/README.md

 ### Preparation

-To generate output file you should only run the script on location:
+To generate output file you should only run the script:
 `co2-ppm-daily-flow.py`

 ### Data